Harshit-jain-1/Elevate-Labs-intershiptask/README.md

 .
 Model training using different values of K
 .
 Model evaluation using accuracy, confusion matrix, and classification report .
 Visualization of decision boundaries using PCA

+# Task 7: Support Vector Machines (SVM)
+This project demonstrates how to build a binary classification model using Support Vector Machines (SVMs) in Python.
+The workflow includes data preparation, model training (with linear and RBF kernels), dimensionality reduction for visualization, hyperparameter tuning, and model evaluation using cross-validation.

+# Objective
+.
+Loaded and scaled data for binary classification
+.
+Trained SVM models with linear and RBF kernel.
+.
+Used PCA to reduce to 2D and plot decision boundaries .
+Tuned C and gamma using grid search
+.
+Checked model performance with cross-validation